Biden pick to lead FDA fields questions over pharma ties, abortion pill, COVID tests - NewsBreak

 WASHINGTON — President Joe Biden’s pick to lead the Food and Drug Administration drew praise from a top Senate Republican, as well as critical questions from conservatives and others during a Tuesday confirmation hearing.

-Dr. Robert Califf fielded queries on his ties to the pharmaceutical industry, the pandemic-loosened rules around abortion drugs and frustrations involving COVID-19 rapid tests.
+Robert Califf fielded queries on his ties to the pharmaceutical industry, the pandemic-loosened rules around abortion drugs, and frustrations involving COVID-19 rapid tests.

 Califf, 70, is familiar with the role he’s been tapped for: He ran the FDA during the last year of the Obama administration.
 A cardiologist by training, Califf also served as the agency’s deputy commissioner for medical products and tobacco.